Which place is cheaper, Nags Head or Asheville?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Nags Head and Asheville during the summer are popular places to visit.
 The hiking, the music scene, and the family-friendly experiences are the main draw to Asheville this time of year.
+Also, many travelers come to Nags Head for the family-friendly experiences.

 In Nags Head, it's very sunny this time of the year.
 It's quite sunny in Asheville.
 In the summer, Asheville often gets around the same amount of sunshine as Nags Head.
 Asheville gets 268 hours of sunny skies this time of year, while Nags Head receives 274 hours of full sun.